Los artistas: primeros trazos

-Los artistas: primeros trazos is an upcoming Mexican comedy drama streaming television series created by María Dueñas.
+Los artistas: primeros trazos is a Mexican comedy drama streaming television series created by María Dueñas.
 The series is produced by 360 Powwow and Isla Audiovisual.
-The series will star Maxi Iglesias and Ximena Romo.
-It will premiere on Vix+.
+The series stars Maxi Iglesias and Ximena Romo.
+It premiered on Vix on 7 July 2023.

 Premise

 Yago (Maxi Iglesias), an antique dealer, and Cata (Ximena Romo), an art expert, decide to take advantage of their skills and knowledge to swindle millionaires by selling them false works of art, in order to get out of their difficult circumstances.